-This small single loop campground has 11 sites.
-6 are gravel pull through sites and 5 are dead end gravel spurs.
+This small single loop campground has eleven sites.
+Six are gravel pull through sites and five are dead end gravel spurs.
 There is a beautiful waterfall within a few hundred feet that you can hike to easily from the south end of the campground.
 The campground elevation is 9,500 feet.

-Scroll down to Information Center to see individual campsite descriptions.
+Scroll down to the Information Center to see individual campsite descriptions.